SumoLogic/epigraph/java/projections/src/main/java/ws/epigraph/projections/polymorphic-tails.md

 ### Model data processing
 Functions processing model data will now be receiving lists of model projections instead of single projection.
-They must be processed as if merged together, with elements coming first taking priority (since they're coming from more specific tails).
+They should be processed as if merged together, with elements coming first taking priority (since they're coming from more specific tails).

-For example `processRecordModelData` may receive the following arguments:
+For example, `processRecordModelData` may receive the following arguments:
 - `type` is `T`
 - `data` is `{a: {x: X, y: Y}, b:B, c:C}`
 - `projections` is `[(a(x), b;param1=v1), (a(y), b;param1=v2, c), (c;param2=v3)]`